Client: California Regional Centers

 I used these findings and experience to formulate some insights:

-1. People who have special needs were vulnerable not because of their mental, physical or emotional disposition, but because of their occlusion from typical sexual and reproductive health education.
+1. People who have special needs were vulnerable not because of their mental, physical or emotional disposition, but in part, because of their occlusion from typical sexual and reproductive health education.
 This occlusion was symptomatic of unequal treatment, deficient understandings of abilities and desires, and a lack of dynamic education.

 2. Education needs to be tailored to the unique needs of the individual.
 This can prevent negative consequences and ensure positive outcomes.